 - Foster Critical Thinking and Collaboration: Encourage campers to think critically and work together to solve real-world problems, promoting teamwork, creativity, and inquiry-based learning.

-- Prepare and Organize Materials: Ensure that all necessary materials for STEM activities are organized, safe, and ready for use, and assist in maintaining the Museum’s resources.
+- Prepare and Organize Materials: Help ensure all supplies and materials are organized, safe, and ready for use.
+Assist in keeping camp spaces clean and well-maintained.

 - Assist with Camp Setup and Breakdown: Help with setting up the camp environment each day, ensuring that all materials are organized and ready.
 Assist with clean-up at the end of each session.